leapcode/soledad/docs/reference/attachments.rst

 -----------

 In the server, attachments are stored as :ref:`blobs`.
-See :ref:`http-blobs-api` for more information on how to interact with the server using HTTP.
+See :ref:`blobs-http-api` for more information on how to interact with the server using HTTP.

 The :ref:`IBlobsBackend <i-blobs-backend>` interface is provided, so in the